jina-ai/jina/README.md

 ## Join Us

 Jina is an open-source project.
 [We are hiring](https://jobs.jina.ai) full-stack developers, evangelists, and PMs to build the next neural search ecosystem in open source.

-## License

-Copyright (c) 2020-2021 Jina AI Limited.
-All rights reserved.

-Jina is licensed under the Apache License, Version 2.0.
-[See LICENSE for the full license text.](LICENSE)